lanl-aea/waves/quickstart/README.rst

 .. project-description-start-do-not-remove

-This `WAVES-EABM`_ example contains the demonstration engineering analysis baseline model (EABM) that matches the `WAVES`_ collection of parametric study and simulation helper utilities.
-Besides the handful of command line utilities, `WAVES`_ also includes custom SCons builders that are commonly re-used in model simulation (modsim) repositories.
-This EABM is the `WAVES`_ ``quickstart`` subcommand template and is included in the `WAVES repository`_ integration and system tests.
+This `WAVES-EABM`_ based modsim repository contains an engineering analysis baseline model (EABM) that uses the `WAVES`_ collection of parametric study and simulation helper utilities.
+This EABM was generated from the `WAVES`_ ``quickstart`` subcommand template.

 .. project-description-end-do-not-remove